caltechlibrary/newt/newt_yaml_syntax.md

 These are the top level properties in YAML files.

 `applications`
-: (optional) holds the run time configuration used by the Newt applications.
+: (required) holds the run time configuration used by the Newt applications.

 `models`
-: (required by newtgenerator) This holds the description of the data models in your application.
+: (required by newt) This holds the description of the data models in your application.
 Each model describes a series of HTML 5 elements that make up the model.

 `routes`
-: (required by newtrouter) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)
+: (required by ndr) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)

 `templates`
-: (required by newtmustache)
+: (required by nte)

 ## The applications property